jiggleboy/june-OS-V.1.1/log.md

 removefile: Removes a file from the ls/memory
 runpy: Runs the selected subprocess, useful for integrating cool things into June without messing with the actual code.
-ls: Looks at all files outside of the "the whole operating system" file V.1.3 and V.1.4 soon!
+ls: Looks at all files outside of the "the whole operating system" file V.1.2.1:
+Added a **login banner**, used for either choosing quit or login.

+V.1.3 and V.1.4 soon!

 Notes: runpy is for creating "services", which are subprocesses that can be run from the juneOS command line.